b-2Cool® : an exclusive native type II collagen ingredient

 The addition of b-2Cool® decreased the collagen fragments generated during cartilage degradation (mean levels of the uCTX-I and uCTX-II markers) compared with the control group, particularly in people with hand osteoarthritis.
 Therefore, the combination with b-2Cool® appears to reduce the degradation of collagen more than glucosamine and chondroitin alone.

 In parallel, figure 4 shows decreased progression in the Kellgren-Lawrence scale that assesses the severity of osteoarthritis.
 At 12 months, the b-2Cool® group shows a significantly slower increase in their Kellgren-Lawrence score (p=0.009) than the control group.
 Therefore, this result suggests that adding b-2Cool® helps slowdown the structural progression of osteoarthritis.

 Figure 4 : Change overtime in the Kellgren-Lawrence score in erosive hand arthrisis patients for the group supplemented with b-2Cool® and the control group (95% CI: 95% confidence interval)

 To conclude, the study’s results showed the effectiveness of b-2Cool® supplementation in reducing collagen degradation and slowing down osteoarthritis progression.

 3. Randomised single-blind clinical study (Bakilan et al., 2016)

 Bakilan et al. (2016) clinical study assessed the effect of b-2Cool® supplementation on knee osteoarthritis.
-This randomised single-blind controlled clinical study evaluated the efficacy of b-2Cool during 3 months.The 39 participating patients, aged from 45 to 70 years and all suffering from knee arthritis, were divided into two groups:
+This randomised single-blind controlled clinical study evaluated the efficacy of b-2Cool during a 3 months treatment.The 39 participating patients, aged from 45 to 70 years and all suffering from knee arthritis, were divided into two groups: